-I was told Beatless was a boy meets girl story set in a society where androids and humans co-exist and I very much got that.
+I was told that Beatless is a boy meets girl story set in a society where androids and humans co-exist and I very much got that.
 There’s a boy and a girl and they do meet and there are androids in this story (the girl being one of them).
 If it sounds like I’m unimpressed, that’s because I did find the premiere to be pretty bland.
-The characters were as trope-based as you’d expect and it quickly got annoying just how often this show feels the need to tell you that “robots aren’t humans”.
+The characters are as trope-based as you’d expect and it quickly gets annoying just how often this show feels the need to tell you that “robots aren’t humans”.
 No, really?
 I figured that was the basis of this story in the first place so there’s no need to remind me that Arato is in the minority when discussing artificial life with people.

 Beatless does have its moments though.
 On a purely sensory level, this show does look pretty nice and honestly, I’m just a sucker for any character designs done by Redjuice.
 And I’ll admit that Arato and Lacia’s chemistry is pretty decent from the get go.
 Personally, I really like their final exchange after the ED where Arato affirms that he’ll react emotionally to androids even if their emotions aren’t “real”.
 That smile Lacia gives was quite interesting.
 It could very well just be her giving what her programming thinks is the most appropriate response and yet it also seems like she genuinely means it too.

 Honestly, if there ends up being more moments like that, I might give Beatless a second shot.
 I’ll drop it for now but I’ll still check in on what others say about the show.